TOAST-DOCS/Container-Container-Registry/en/user-guide.md

 To check the address of user registry, go to **Container > Container Registry** and click **Registry Address**.

 ### Login to User Registry
 To save or import container images to a certain environment, Docker command line is required.
-Login first to access user registry by using Docker CLI; login requires email address of TOAST user account, as well as service appkey, or integrated appkey of a project in which the Container Registry service is activated.
+Login first to access user registry by using Docker CLI; login requires email address of NHN Cloud user account, as well as service appkey, or integrated appkey of a project in which the Container Registry service is activated.

 ```
 $ docker login {User registry address}